MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-powerbi-embedded-page.md

 6. To save your changes and make them available to users, save and publish the model-driven app.

-## Selecting the Power BI embedded page in the model-driven app
+## Select the Power BI embedded page in the model-driven app

   > [!Note]
   > During the private preview phase, a server feature flag needs to be enabled per environment to allow viewing the Power BI embedded page in a model-driven app